ammonlee/homeassistant-smart-vent-controller/zone_controller_integration/DIAGNOSTICS_GUIDE.md

 ## Status: **FULLY IMPLEMENTED**

-Diagnostics support has been added to the Zone Controller integration, providing comprehensive information for troubleshooting and support.
+Diagnostics support has been added to the Smart Vent Controller integration, providing comprehensive information for troubleshooting and support.

 ## What's Implemented